cd24/Liftracker/README.md

 We recommend using [xcode-install](https://github.com/KrauseFx/xcode-install) to manage your xcode version.

 If you want to manage your development environment manually, ensure that you've installed the gems listed in the `Gemfile` and that your XCode version is 8.3.2 or newer.

+# Notable Keycodes

+This application uses a functional approach.
+This means that some operations like `compose`, `apply`...etc will use operators.
+Some of these are ascii accessible, but the following keycodes may be useful for writing code:

+compose: <option + 8> ( `•` )